 There’s another good way to find the relevant keywords through SEMrush – an online tool to analyze your keywords.
 Simply search for your main targeted keyword, it will show suggested keywords with the volume:

-Adding these transactional keywords in the content is the step towards solving this issue, and it can show a great improvement on your eCommerce SEO performance.
+Adding these transactional keywords in the content is the step towards solving this issue, and it can boost SEO for your eCommerce site.

 5. Poor Selection of eCommerce Platform